Skip to main content

 Mary Sumner Clark Thomas was born in Edgecombe County, North Carolina on January 27, 1819.
 She married William George Thomas, a physician, in 1843 and the couple resided in Tarboro, Edgecombe County, North Carolina and later in Wilmington, New… Read More

 Samuel Thomas was a resident of Chowan County.
 In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.
-Later in 1781 he… Read More
+Later in… Read More

 Stephen Thomas (d.
 1787) was a resident of Chowan and later Gates County.
 In 1778 he was recorded as still needing to be summoned to either take or refuse an oath pledging allegiance to the State of North Carolina.
 Whatever his decision, he… Read More